-Nichol Park is open to the public for general use - however, the equipment is “play at your own risk” as we are unable to accommodate a daily sanitation schedule.
-In addition, the porta potties have been removed.
+Nichol Park and its playground are now open to the public for general use - however, the equipment is “play at your own risk” as we are unable to accommodate a daily sanitation schedule.
+In addition, the port-a-potty's have been removed.
 When they return, they will be placed in a different location to keep all cars in the lot safe with unobstructed views throughout the park.
 We appreciate your compliance and patience as we work to follow recent CDC guidelines.
 Thank you.

 1505 New London Road

 Made up of 18 acres - Nichol Park features an asphalt walking trail and stone dust running trail, 60' ball field, large multi-purpose field, a playground put together by community volunteers and a lovely picnic pavilion.

 Our picnic pavilion cannot be rented, their use is based on first come/first serve.

 The multi-purpose field must be reserved for sports team use - call our office to schedule today!